spren9er/tilez/README.md

 ## How to access tile specs?

-Now, after defining your layout, you embed your components in your tiles, exactly in the tile where you want to place them.
-In your component you get access to tile specs and linear scales of local coordinate system by adding the following lines:
+Now, after defining a layout, arbitrary Svelte components can be embedded in your tiles.
+In your component you get access to tile specs and linear scales of local coordinate system by adding the following lines

 ```js
 import { getTileContext } from 'tilez';